 Welcome to the fifth tutorial of

-Navisworks® API series, this post will be covered how to subscribe/unsubscribe the Application & Document
+Navisworks® API series, this post is to cover how to subscribe/unsubscribe the Application & Document

 Events and another type of plugin called